BlockyAit/file-explorer/README.md

 # File Explorer

-A modern, cross-platform File Explorer built with [Tauri](https://tauri.app/), featuring a React (Vite) frontend and a Rust backend.
-This application allows you to browse, search, and open files and folders on your system with a clean, desktop-like interface.
+Cross-platform File Explorer built with [Tauri](https://tauri.app/), featuring a React (Vite) frontend and a Rust backend.
+This application allows you to browse, search, and open files and folders on your system with a desktop-like interface.

 ## Features
-- Browse files and folders with a responsive UI
+- Browse files and folders
 - Search files by name and extension
 - Open files and folders directly from the app
 - View file details: name, directory, type, size, and last modified date